The sex hormones estrogen, progesterone, and testosterone belong ... | Study Prep in Pearson+

 1

-Step 1: Begin by understanding the structural and functional characteristics of the sex hormones mentioned in the problem: estrogen, progesterone, and testosterone.
-These hormones are derived from cholesterol and share a common steroid backbone.
+Understand the classification of macromolecules: Macromolecules are large molecules essential for life, and they are categorized into four main classes: carbohydrates, nucleic acids, proteins, and lipids.

+Recall the structural characteristics of lipids: Lipids are hydrophobic molecules primarily composed of carbon and hydrogen atoms.
+They include fats, oils, phospholipids, steroids, and waxes.

-Step 2: Recall the definition of steroids.
-Steroids are a class of lipids characterized by a core structure of four fused rings (three cyclohexane rings and one cyclopentane ring).
-This structure is known as the steroid nucleus.
+Identify the chemical nature of sex hormones: Estrogen, progesterone, and testosterone are steroid hormones.
+Steroids are a subclass of lipids characterized by a four-ring structure known as the steroid nucleus.

-Step 3: Compare the structural features of the sex hormones to the other options provided: glycolipids, triglycerides, and phospholipids.
-Glycolipids contain carbohydrate groups, triglycerides are composed of glycerol and three fatty acids, and phospholipids consist of glycerol, fatty acids, and a phosphate group.
-None of these match the steroid structure.

-Step 4: Recognize that the sex hormones are synthesized from cholesterol, which is itself a steroid.
-This confirms that estrogen, progesterone, and testosterone belong to the steroid class of molecules.
+Differentiate lipids from other macromolecules: Unlike carbohydrates, nucleic acids, and proteins, lipids are not polymers.
+Their hydrophobic nature and structural diversity distinguish them from the other macromolecule classes.

+Conclude that sex hormones belong to the lipid class: Based on their steroid structure and hydrophobic properties, estrogen, progesterone, and testosterone are classified as lipids.

 Related Videos